Call for Abstracts - Deadline extended to April 15th, 2018

 such as, for example, those of Arabic futurism or Afrofuturism accompanied by an intention of materialization of such a future at all?

 Please send your abstracts (max.
 450 words) as well as a brief biography (max.
-150 word) to
+150 words) to

-by April 1st, 2018.
+by April 15th, 2018 (deadline extended).
 A request for refund of travels expenses can be enclosed, provided that they can not be covered otherwise.

 Format: talks (40 min.) and discussion (20 min.) (talks will be published in a collective volume following the conference)